m-lamonaca/programming-notes/CSS/CSS.md

 ### Class Selector

-Many elements can have the same class, calsses are used to group HTML elements togheter.
+Many elements can have the same class, classes are used to group HTML elements together.

 ```css
 .selector {property: value;}    /* selects <tag class="selector"> */